haddocking/haddocking.github.io/education/benchmark-tools/index.md

   - name: true-interface
     parameters:
       general:
+        # execution mode using a batch system
         mode: hpc
+        # batch queue name to use
         queue: short
+        # number of jobs to submit to the batch system
         queue_limit: 100
+        # number of models to concatenate within one job
+        concat = 5

       modules:
         order: [topoaa, rigidbody, seletop, flexref, emref, clustfcc, seletopclusts]